lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Both ends must be synchronized with the appropriate prefixes.
 For a specific flow, the source and destination prefix can be unique and stored in the context.
 It can be either a link-local prefix or a global prefix.
-In that case, the TV for the source and destination prefixes contains the values, the MO is set to "equal" and the CDA is set to "not-sent".
+In that case, the TV for the source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".

 In case the rule allows several prefixes, mapping-list must be used.
 The